m3rcer/m3rcer.github.io/_posts/coding/csharp/greyhatc/Ch2/Json_sql_fuzzer/2021-06-05-JSON_fuzzer.md

 ## This Program is a basic mutational fuzzer that will now fuzz JSON requests to generate errors to validate a possible sql vulnerability.

-- We open our request file using the File.OpenRead() method and pass the file stream returned to the StreamReader constructor which after being instantiated reads all data using the ReadToEnd() method .
+- We open our request file using the `File.OpenRead() method` and pass the file stream returned to the `StreamReader` constructor which after being instantiated reads all data using the `ReadToEnd() method` .

-- We create a JObject to programatically iterate and parse the json using the Json.Net library.
+- We create a `JObject` to programatically iterate and parse the json using the `Json.Net library`.

-- We use the DeepClone() method that will get a seperate object to be operated on that is identical to the first as we can't alter the objects we iterate over.
+- We use the `DeepClone() method` that will get a seperate object to be operated on that is identical to the first as we can't alter the objects we iterate over.
 - Weakly developed and a majority of developed apps don't care if the value type changes.
 We use this functionality to convert integers to strings and fuzz them after as we would a normal string var.

-- We build our http request using the HttpWebRequest method as before and send it using the Stream.Write() method.
+- We build our http request using the` HttpWebRequest method` as before and send it using the `Stream.Write() method`.
 - We then use the try/catch block to catch any exceptions and match them to return true if so validating the sql error.